Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems

 \subsection{Smallest non-zero distance}

-\seclab{closest:non:zero:dist}
+\seclab{closest_non_zero_dist}

-Given a point set $\PntSet$, it was already shown in \secref{f:n:n} that, with a small amount of post processing, \ndpAlg can be used to compute the closest pair distance exactly in expected linear time.
+Given a point set $\PntSet$, it was already shown in \secref{f_n_n} that, with a small amount of post processing, \ndpAlg can be used to compute the closest pair distance exactly in expected linear time.
 If one allows $\PntSet$ to contain duplicate points (i.e. $\PntSet$ is a multiset) then a couple modifications to $\ndpAlg$ must be made.
-First modify the algorithm so that for the selected point $\pnt$ it finds the closest point to $\pnt$ that has non-zero distance from it.
-Secondly, we modify \delete (see \lemrefpage{delete}) so that if a net point corresponds to several copies of the same point then it is being treated as a single point.
+First, modify the algorithm so that for the selected point $\pnt$, it finds the closest point to $\pnt$ that has a non-zero distance from it.
+Second, modify \delete (see \lemref{delete}) so that a singleton cell means all points in the cell have the same location, rather than meaning the cell contains a single point.
+This can easily be checked for all cells in overall linear time.
 With these two modifications, the above algorithm works verbatim, and we get the following.

-\begin{lemma} \lemlab{non:zero} Let $\PntSet$ be a multiset of weighted points in $\Re^d$.
+\begin{lemma} \lemlab{non_zero} Let $\PntSet$ be a multiset of weighted points in $\Re^d$.
 Then one can solve the \distinct problem {\emph{exactly}} for $\PntSet$, in expected linear time.
-In particular, if $\PntSet$ contains no duplicates then this corresponds to computing the closest pair distance. \end{lemma}
+In particular, if $\PntSet$ contains no duplicates, then this corresponds to computing the closest pair distance. \end{lemma}

-Interestingly, the algorithm of \lemref{non:zero} is a prune-and-search algorithm, as the net stage never gets executed.
-Observe, that it is not hard to extend the algorithm of Golin \etal{} \cite{grss-sracp-95} to solve this variant, and the result of \lemref{non:zero} is included in the paper only for the sake of completeness.
+Interestingly, the algorithm of \lemref{non_zero} is a prune-and-search algorithm, as the net stage never gets executed.
+Observe that it is not hard to extend the algorithm of Golin \etal{} \cite{grss-sracp-95} to solve this variant, and the result of \lemref{non_zero} is included in the paper only for the sake of completeness.
 In particular, the resulting (simplified) algorithm is similar to the algorithm of Khuller and Matias \cite{km-srsac-95}.